wireapp/wire-server/src/understand/federation/api.rst

 mention these steps explicitly each time to keep the flows simple.

-Additionally we assume that the backend domain and the infra domain of the respecivebackends involved are the same and each domain identifies a distinct backend.
+Additionally we assume that the backend domain and the infra domain of the respective backends involved are the same and each domain identifies a distinct backend.

 .. _user-discovery: